coded-joe/Kingdom-Animalia-/README.md

 # Kingdom-Animalia-

-Week 5 Task @GenesysTechHub, given by Ezeh Livinus This project was carried out to demostrate the four principles of Object-Oriented Programming in Javascript.
+Week 5 Task @GenesysTechHub, given by Ezeh Livinus.

+This project was carried out to demostrate the four principles of Object-Oriented Programming in Javascript.

 Here is a brief explanation of how the principles of OOP were applied in the code kingdom Animalia.